• Skip to primary navigation

 • ½ teaspoon garlic powder

-• ½ teaspoon sesame seeds toasted kind, optional garnish
+• ½ teaspoon sesame seeds toasted kind

 • 1 green onion finely chopped